-- (1) In every vessel of 12 metres in length and over to which this Order applies a voice pipe or other acceptable means of communications shall be provided between the standard compass position and the wheelhouse and the emergency steering position if one is provided. - (2) Vessels of 45 metres in length and over to which this Order applies, operating in latitudes above 65° North or South, shall be provided with a gyro-compass.
+- (1) In every vessel to which this Order applies a voice pipe or other acceptable means of communications shall be provided between the standard compass position and the wheelhouse and the emergency steering position if one is provided. - (2) Vessels of 45 metres in length and over to which this Order applies, operating in latitudes above 65° North or South, shall be provided with a gyro-compass.